-- Turn off the ignition switch. - Remove key if leaving driver's compartment. - Position yourself to supervise loading as required or recommended by Idaho law, or the State Department of Education and/or school district regulations.
+- Turn off the ignition switch. - Remove key if leaving driver's compartment. - Position yourself to supervise loading as required or recommended by your state or local regulations.

-10.2.3 Unloading Procedures on the Route
+10.2.3 - Unloading Procedures on the Route

-- Perform a safe stop at designated unloading areas as described in subsection 10.2.1. - Have the students remain seated until told to exit. - Check all mirrors. - Count the number of students while unloading to confirm the location of all students before pulling away from the stop. - Tell students to exit the bus and walk at least 12 feet away from the side of the bus to a position where the driver can plainly see all students. - Check all mirrors again.
-Make sure no students are around or returning to the bus. - If you cannot account for a student outside the bus, turn off the ignition, take the key, secure the bus, go outside and check around and underneath the bus.
+Perform a safe stop at designated unloading areas as described in subsection 10.2.1.

+- Have the students remain seated until told to exit. - Check all mirrors. - Count the number of students while unloading to confirm the location of all students before pulling away from the stop. - Tell students to exit the bus and walk at least 10 feet away from the side of the bus to a position where the driver can plainly see all students. - Check all mirrors again.
+Make sure no students are around or returning to the bus. - If you cannot account for a student outside the bus, secure the bus, and check around and underneath the bus.

-When all students are accounted for and seated, prepare to leave by:
+When all students are accounted for, prepare to leave by:

-- Closing the door and deactivating the alternating flashing red lamps and withdrawing the stop arm and crossing control arm.
+- · Closing the door.

 - Engaging transmission.

-- Releasing the brake(s).
+- Releasing parking brake.

+- Turning off alternating flashing red lights.

+- Turning on left turn signal.

-- Checking all mirrors again.
+- · Checking all mirrors again.

 - Allowing congested traffic to disperse.

-- When it is safe to do so, accelerate smoothly, re-enter the traffic flow, and continue the route.
+- When it is safe, move the bus, enter the traffic flow and continue the route.

-Note: If you have missed a student's unloading stop, do not back up.
+Note.
+If you have missed a student's unloading stop, do not back up.
 Be sure to follow local procedures.

-Additional Procedures for Students That Must Cross the Roadway: You should understand what students should do when exiting a school bus and crossing the street in front of the bus.
+Additional Procedures for Students That Must Cross the Roadway.
+You should understand what students should do when exiting a school bus and crossing the street in front of the bus.
 In addition, the school bus driver should understand that students might not always do what they are supposed to do.
 If a student or students must cross the roadway, they should follow these procedures:

-- Walk approximately 12 feet away from the side of the school bus to a position where you can see them. - Walk to a location at least 12 feet in front of the right corner of the bumper, but still remaining away from the front of the school bus. - Stop at the right edge of the roadway.
-You should be able to see their feet.
+- Walk approximately 10 feet away from the side of the school bus to a position where you can see them. - Walk to a location at least 10 feet in front of the right corner of the bumper, but still remaining away from the front of the school bus.

+Section 10 - School Buses Version: July 2022 • Stop at the right edge of the roadway.
+You should be able to see the student's feet.

-When the students reach the edge of the roadway, they should:
+When students reach the edge of the roadway, they should:

-- Stop and look in all directions, making sure the road-way is clear and is safe. - Check to see if the red flashing lights on the bus are still flashing. - Wait for your signal before crossing the roadway.
+- Stop and look in all directions, making sure the roadway is clear and is safe. - Check to see if the red flashing lights on the bus are still flashing. - Wait for your signal before crossing the roadway.

-Upon your signal (i.e., hand motion from right to left), the students should:
+Upon your signal, the students should:

-- Cross far enough in front of the school bus to be in your view. - Walk to the left edge of the school bus, stop, and look again for your signal to continue to cross the roadway. - Look for traffic in both directions, making sure the roadway is clear. - Proceed across the roadway, continuing to look in all directions.
+- Cross far enough in front of the school bus to be in your view. - Stop at the left edge of the school bus, stop, and look again for your signal to continue to cross the roadway. - Look for traffic in both directions, making sure roadway is clear. - Proceed across the roadway, continuing to look in all directions.